Surgeries

 Ankle arthroscopy might be recommended for patients experiencing the following ankle problems:

-- Arthritis – patients with end-stage arthritis may need an ankle fusion.
-In some cases, ankle fusion can be done by arthroscopy.
+• Arthritis – patients with end-stage arthritis may need an ankle fusion.
+In selected cases, ankle fusion can be done by arthroscopy.

 How is the recovery after an arthroscopy?